Global Perspectives on Capitalising Lives (19th/20th centuries)

 The panel analyses cultural differences in the understanding of wealth in a global perspective.
 Taking insurance and saving practices in different world regions as examples, the panel asks for the strategies of capitalizing individual lives in a long-term perspective and for the cultural values and practices involved.
 The panel investigates three culturally distinct world regions in the late 19th and early 20th centuries:

-b) Asian countries (Japan or China) marked by Buddhist, Confucianist or Shintoist influences;
+b) Asian countries (namely China) marked by Buddhist influences;